 The PASE access system is supplemented by NFC reader and Bluetooth functionality.
 The use of a Multi Function Smartphone Terminal (MFST) establishes the connection with the smartphone and allows the smartphone to be charged in addition to other functions.
 In addition, the connection to backend services via a Telematics Control Unit is required.

-Continental Smartphone based Access (CoSmA) - Ultra Wideband
+Smart Access System (CoSmA) - Ultra Wideband

 Safe and convenient: Ultra Wideband Technology for keyless vehicle access